lrosik/graphql-adventure/README.md

 # graphql-adventure
-GraphQL API used with MS SQL Server and AdventureWorks sample database
+Repository used for learning graphQL and golang.
+Will be slowly extended with http endpoint, database connection.